AZANIR/testng-maven-example/README.md

 # TestNG Maven Example

-Демонстрационный проект для автоматизации тестирования веб-приложений с использованием Java, TestNG и Selenium WebDriver.
+A demonstration project for web application test automation using Java, TestNG, and Selenium WebDriver.

-## Описание проекта
+## Project Description

-Этот проект представляет собой пример автоматизации тестирования веб-приложения TODO List с использованием следующих технологий:
+This project is an example of test automation for a TODO List web application using the following technologies:

 - Java 11
 - Maven